aralmariv1207/se_project_react/README.md

 - Link to the project on Figma: [TBD]

-- Link to project on GH Pages: [TBD]
+- Link to the project on GH Pages: [TBD]

 ## Project 13 - Back-End Authentication and Authorization: